-Make sure your receiver on motor home is clean and free from debris.
-Then place the Ready Brake into the receiver tube.
+Make sure the receiver on your motor home is clean and free from debris before placing the ReadyBrake into the receiver tube.
 Align the holes of the Ready Brake and your hitch's receiver tube.
 Use a standard 5/8" cross pin to secure the Ready Brake in the receiver.
 The actuator arm on the Ready Brake can travel 3 1⁄2" toward the bumper on the motor home.
 Allow for clearance.
 Most motor homes have a standard 6" deep receiver but some are shorter.
 In case of a shorter depth it is ok to cut 1" off the end of the 2" square tube of the Ready Brake to allow it to fit a shorter receiver.

 - Step 1.
 Drill a hole in the firewall where the internal cable conduit will be attached.
-Depress the brake pedal and mark a spot, with chalk, on the firewall directly across from the depressed brake arm, allowing for a straight pull between the brake pedal arm and the hole.
-(See Fig. B) - Step 2.
+Depress the brake pedal and mark a spot with chalk on the firewall or floorboard directly across from the depressed brake arm allowing for a straight pull between the brake pedal arm and the hole.
+(Fig. B) - Step 2.
 Make sure there is no obstruction on the engine side of the firewall.
-Pull back the carpet and drill a 1/8" pilot hole, allowing your drill bit to barely go through the firewall.
+Pull back the carpet and drill a 1/8" pilot hole allowing your drill bit to barely go through the firewall.
 If anything is interfering with this location, drill another pilot hole.
 Remember to maintain as straight a line as possible.